20 Raiders of Liez

 Each passenger grabbed an oar and rowed towards the Strait.
 The strong current leading to the open sea demanded some effort.
 But once they made it into the channel, the waters were easier to navigate.

-Josah was hopeful when he didn’t see signs of anyone occupying a vessel.
+Josah was hopeful when he didn’t see signs of anyone aboard the docked vessels.
 His team took the lead to the shore.
 He jumped out to avoid the hull scraping rocks and making noise.
-Grabbing the rope tied to the bow, Josah dragged the longboat up on the sand.
+Grabbing the rope tied at the bow, Josah dragged the longboat up on the sand.

 Beyond the sand was the Liez pier, empty during these very early hours.
 There was one row of warehouses lit by the full moon.
 He motioned to his assigned crewman to lead the way, as he knew where to go.
 As practiced, each followed in single file, evenly spaced.